Sankar Ghosh

-Sankar Ghosh is an Indian-American immunologist, microbiologist, and biochemist, who is the Chairman and Silverstein & Hutt Family Professor of the Department of Microbiology & Immunology at Columbia University Medical Center.
-Ghosh is most well known for his pioneering research on the activation of cellular responses via NF-κB, a transcription factor that plays a critical role in regulating the expression of a large number of genes involved in the mammalian immune system.
-Ghosh’s research led to the first cloning and characterization of NF-kB and IkB proteins, including the demonstration of the role of IkB phosphorylation in the activation of NF-kB.
+Sankar Ghosh is an Indian-American immunologist, microbiologist, and biochemist, who is the Chair and Silverstein & Hutt Family Professor of the Department of Microbiology & Immunology at Columbia University Irving Medical Center.
+Ghosh is best known for his pioneering research on the activation of cellular responses via NF-κB, a transcription factor that plays a critical role in regulating the expression of a large number of genes involved in the mammalian immune system.
+Ghosh's research led to the first cloning and characterization of NF-κB and IkB proteins, including the demonstration of the role of IkB phosphorylation in the activation of NF-κB.

 Over the years, Ghosh's research has been prominently published in numerous leading scientific journals.
-Ghosh was elected to the National Academy of Sciences in April 2021.
+Ghosh was elected to the American Academy of Arts & Sciences in 2023, to the National Academy of Medicine in 2022, and the National Academy of Sciences in 2021.
 He previously was elected a Fellow of the American Association for the Advancement of Science in 2007 for his "distinguished contributions to the field of immunology, particularly for studies of the NF-kB signaling pathway."

 Education

 Ghosh received his Ph.D. in Molecular Biology from the Albert Einstein College of Medicine in 1988.
 He then did his postdoctoral research training with Nobel Laureate Dr. David Baltimore at the Whitehead Institute at MIT in Cambridge, MA.
 Ghosh previously received his B.Sc. and M.Sc. degrees from Calcutta University in India.

 While in Baltimore's lab, Dr. Ghosh began his work in understanding the regulation of NF-κB.
-Ghosh was instrumental in identifying, cloning and characterizing key components of the NF-kB pathway and his research led to the publication of multiple papers in premier scientific journals, including Nature, Cell, and Science.
+Ghosh was instrumental in identifying, cloning and characterizing key components of the NF-κB pathway and his research led to the publication of multiple papers in leading scientific journals, including Nature, Cell, and Science.

 Career

-After his success at the Baltimore lab, Ghosh began his independent research career at Yale University School of Medicine in 1991, serving as a Professor in the Departments of Immunobiology and Molecular Biophysics & Biochemistry.
-At Yale, Ghosh's laboratory made numerous original findings that helped establish the mechanism of transcriptional regulation of NF-kB proteins, identification and characterization of signaling intermediates in innate and adaptive immune system, and identification and characterization of a subset of Toll-like receptors.
+After his success at the Baltimore lab, Ghosh began his independent research career at Yale University School of Medicine in 1991, serving as a professor in the Departments of Immunobiology and Molecular Biophysics & Biochemistry.
+At Yale, Ghosh's laboratory made numerous original findings that helped establish the mechanism of transcriptional regulation of NF-κB proteins, identification and characterization of signaling intermediates in innate and adaptive immune system, and identification and characterization of a subset of Toll-like receptors.

 At Yale, Ghosh was an Investigator of the Howard Hughes Medical Institute.
-In 2005, Ghosh was awarded the Ranbaxy Research Award in Basic Science.
+Ghosh was awarded the 2005 Ranbaxy Research Award in Basic Science.
 In 2007, Ghosh was named a Fellow of the American Association for the Advancement of Science (AAAS).